Fort Knight created a technology that can visualize and record thoughts. Now the courts must decide if our thoughts have the right to privacy.

 “Your honor, there is a proverb in the ancient teachings of the Tao that states, in regards to governing, when you don’t trust the people, you make them untrustworthy.
 For example, the prohibition of alcohol gave birth to illegal speakeasies.
 When you make drugs illegal, you give birth to drug smugglers.
 When it has been revealed that the NSA is secretly monitoring its civilian citizens, we move our servers offshore.
 Not because we’re anti-American but because we are pro-American and we take the freedom of thought very seriously.
 And that is why people trust us with their deepest secrets.
 Society now and days is so afraid to be kind, so fearful of being vulnerable, scrutinized and picked apart.
 And with good reason.
 Censorship is the new witch hunt.
 Shame is the new religion.
 Is it any wonder that millions and millions of people would rather live inside their heads?
 I say, if that’s what they choose, let them.
 If they want to stay home and have sex with their Virtual Girlfriend, all the power to them.
 Why live a miserable reality when you could live a happy lie?”

-“They’re sinners and perverts!” yelled the large lady in the third row.
+“They’re sinners and perverts!” yelled the lady in the broad-brimmed hat.

 Higgins turned to the large woman and said loudly, “Sinners and perverts?
 M’am, I noticed the crucifix around your neck.
 Did you know that it is against the commandments to covet a married man?”